rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_remote_admin/README.md

 ## Running some examples

-We describes here some examples of how to use the Remote Administration Platform.
+We describe here some examples of how to use the Remote Administration Platform.

 First of all, you have to build the Requester application.
 So, please follow